5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - If the folder works then copy it to your internal disk and adjust the boot order in BIOS
 - Enjoy

+> [!NOTE]
+>
+> If you are using macOS Sequoia and older, disable/delete the `unfairvgva7` boot-arg if you want to use AppleTV+ or Apple Music.

 ## Post-Install

 ### Disable Gatekeeper (optional)